Language Processing Disorder (LPD) Support Beyond Tutoring

 Mixed receptive-expressive language issues involve difficulty understanding and using spoken language.

 Common Issues Associated with Learning Processing Disorders

-One-to-one Direct Instruction that teaches reading comprehension skills including answering text-based questions, locating information in a text, making inferences, determining main ideas and supporting details, and drawing conclusions.
+Using 1-to-1 Direct Instruction that teaches reading comprehension skills including answering text-based questions, locating information in a text, making inferences, determining main ideas and supporting details, and drawing conclusions

-Teaching conversational skills by practising answering academic questions aloud, gaining self-awareness around how students learn and advocating for their learning needs to school.
+Teaching conversational skills by practicing answering academic questions aloud, gaining self-awareness around how students learn, and advocating for their learning needs to school